Why We Made Easter Blocks - GoodKind

 The Problem (Okay, Problems) With Easter

-When we created Advent Blocks a few years ago, we were aiming to make a resource that rode the wave of Christmas anticipation.
+When we created Advent Blocks a few years ago, we aimed to create a resource that rode the wave of Christmas anticipation.
 As any parent knows, the challenge at Christmastime isn’t so much building anticipation—that’s everywhere.
-It’s directing anticipation … back to the Bethlehem manger.
+It’s directing anticipation… back to the Bethlehem manger.
 With Advent Blocks, we’ve found that families can enjoy all of the excitement of the Christmas season and make December about Jesus.

 Once that first Christmas passed, it was only natural that we started dreaming about Easter.
-What could we put in people’s homes to help them lean into the meaning of Easter?
-And that’s when we realized Easter had two major problems.
+What could we put in people’s homes to help them understand its meaning?
+And that’s when we realized Easter had two significant problems.

 The first problem is seasonal.
 Easter doesn’t really get its own time to shine.
-Technically, yes, there is a whole 40-day period on the liturgical calendar leading up to Easter.
+Technically, there is a 40-day period on the liturgical calendar leading up to Easter.
 It’s called Lent.
-Beginning on Ash Wednesday, the forty days prior to Easter are a time to fast, reflect on our mortality, and follow the story of Jesus as he journeys to Jerusalem.
+Beginning on Ash Wednesday, the forty days before Easter are a time to fast, reflect on our mortality, and follow the story of Jesus as he journeys to Jerusalem.
 Many churches, especially more traditional ones, keep Lent front and center.

-But even for folks who are familiar with Lent, it generally acts as a moment to give their New Year’s resolutions a second shot.
-Time to kick the caffeine habit, swear off sweets, or—for real this time—get rid of TikTok.
+But even for folks familiar with Lent, it generally acts as a moment to give their New Year’s resolutions a second shot.
+It's time to kick the caffeine habit, swear off sweets, or get rid of TikTok for real this time.

 All of that is fine.
 But it doesn’t make for a season of anticipation.
 Nor does it do much to involve our kids, who (especially if they’re little) won’t be joining us as we skip the Starbucks line for a month.

 It comes down to this: Easter doesn’t dominate the spring the way Christmas dominates the winter.
-Springtime is about spring break and March Madness and looking forward to the summer.
-In the spring, Easter isn’t a grand finish line, like Christmas is.
-Easter … well, Easter just kind of happens somewhere along the way.
+Springtime is about spring break and March Madness, and I look forward to the summer.
+In the spring, Easter isn’t a grand finish line, like Christmas is during winter.
+Easter… well, Easter just kind of happens somewhere along the way.

-For us parents, we don’t even see Easter coming until it’s right on top of us.
-If you’re anything like us, at some point in the middle of March you find yourself asking, “Wait … when exactly is Easter this year?”
+Easter doesn’t even come for us parents until it’s right on top of us.
+If you’re anything like us, at some point in the middle of March, you ask yourself, “Wait… when exactly is Easter this year?”

 But it gets worse.

-Problem 1 is seasonal: Easter is a tough moment to capture because spring isn’t about Easter the way winter is about Christmas.
-But Problem 2 is theological: How in the world can we capture everything the church celebrates at Easter?
+Problem 1 is seasonal: Easter is a challenging moment to capture because spring isn’t about Easter the way winter is about Christmas.
+But Problem 2 is theological: How can we capture everything the church celebrates at Easter?

 Christmas, after all, is (from a theological standpoint) relatively straightforward: It’s the story of God coming to earth to stay.
 That one theme is tremendously rich and complex, but it really is one theme.
 We’re talking about God’s presence.
-That’s why, when we made Advent Blocks, we tried to capture that theme—not only with the text of the stories, but with the actual design.
-Take a look at the layout of the blocks: It’s linear, with God starting out on the left and, day by day, getting closer to us on the right.
+That’s why, when we made Advent Blocks, we tried to capture that theme—not only with the text of the Bible stories but with the actual design.
+Look at the layout of the blocks: It’s linear, with God starting on the left and, day by day, getting closer to us on the right.
 Visually, you get it: God is coming to earth to stay.

 Easter, on the other hand, feels like it’s about, well, everything.
-Like a diamond reflecting light into a dozen brilliant rainbows, the stories of Jesus’ death and resurrection are so multifaceted that it’s impossible to capture all of the beauty.
+Like a diamond reflecting light into a dozen brilliant rainbows, the stories of Jesus’ death and resurrection are so multifaceted that capturing all the beauty is impossible.
 During the week leading up to Jesus’ death and resurrection, we see him revealing himself as the true lord of the temple, a miraculous prophet, a sacrificial lamb, and a resurrecting king.

 How can you bottle the beauty of Easter?